oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 2. Create a new Analytics instance

-    Make sure you are looking at your Compartment, in our case this is **Box-of-Chocolates** Compartment.
+    Make sure you are looking at your compartment, in our case this is *X-Rays-Image-Classification* compartment.

     Click **Create Instance**.